AMA alarmed by revellers at Qld club

-A Brisbane nightclub has promised an explanation after revellers were filmed dancing in a heaving crowd but denies it broke the law by opening up its dance floor.
+From Friday, pubs and clubs were allowed to reopen under the condition dance floors remained closed and the number of patrons were limited.

-The Australian Medical Association is alarmed by the footage, allegedly taken at Prohibition on Friday just hours after pubs and clubs reopened on the proviso dancing would not be allowed.
+But footage filmed within hours of the re-opening appears to show revellers dancing in a heaving crowd at a Brisbane club.

-A club representative says a full statement will be made on Tuesday but was adamant the club’s dance floor was not in use.
+A representative from Fortitude Valley club Prohibition says a full statement will be made on Tuesday but was adamant the club’s dance floor was not in use.

 He said revellers were in another part of the club when they were filmed dancing shoulder to shoulder, and suggested it was a spontaneous outburst of activity.